 Harold Wolkin: Mr. Wolkin is an accomplished investment banker and financial analyst with over 30 years of experience.
 Mr. Wolkin joined BMO Nesbitt Burns as a senior research analyst in 1983.
 He went on to serve as managing director in the Diversified Industries Group of BMO Capital Markets until January 2008.
 Most recently, Mr. Wolkin served as Executive Vice-President and Head of Investment Banking for Dundee Capital Markets.
-Mr. Wolkin has served on a number of public company and not-for-profit boards and currently serves as a director of Baylin Technologies Inc. He was the past President of the CFA Society Toronto and has been a member of the Chartered Financial Institute since 1980.
+Mr. Wolkin serves on a number of public company and not-for-profit boards and currently is a director of Baylin Technologies Inc., BYND Cannasoft Enterprises Inc., Ceres Global Ag Corp, Deal Pro Capital Corporation, and EnviroGold Global Limited.
+He was the past President of the CFA Society Toronto and has been a member of the Chartered Financial Institute since 1980.
 He is a member of the Institute of Corporate Directors.